samkaff/WormyTheWorm/README.md

 ![output log](./shortoutput.png)

-As we can see, after the success on 10.0.0.154, Wormy attempts to brute force 10.0.0.188, the next target.
+After the success on 10.0.0.154, Wormy attempts to brute force 10.0.0.188, the next target.